 You must provide Notice of your appointment to each of the following individuals and, depending on the circumstances described below, agencies:

-RCW 11.28.237 requires you to give written Notice of your appointment to every conceivable Heir or Beneficiary of Descendant’s combined probate and nonprobate estate.
+RCW 11.28.237 requires you to give written Notice of your appointment to every conceivable Heir or Beneficiary of Decedent’s combined probate and nonprobate estate.
 Who Are These "Heirs and Beneficiaries?"
 To satisfy this requirement:

-Side-bar: Although not required by the pertinent statute (RCW 11.28.237), Constitutional due process requires that a copy of any Will of Descendant that was admitted to probate be included with the Notice of Appointment.
+Side-bar: Although not required by the pertinent statute (RCW 11.28.237), Constitutional due process requires that a copy of any Will of Decedent that was admitted to probate be included with the Notice of Appointment.
 This gives all recipients notice of the Will’s contents, so that if anyone desires, he/she may timely file a Will Contest.
 See Estate of Young, 23 Wn.
 App.
 761 (1979).

 Problem: An Heir or Beneficiary Resides Outside of the United States.
 Then: